Notes on Weak Units of Group-Like 1- and 2-Stacks: Introduction

 Saavedra in \cite{MR0338002} gives an alternative way of defining units in monoidal categories.
 He observes that a unit $e$ in monoidal category $\rmC$ can be defined as a cancellable idempotent object, an object $e$ with the property that tensoring with $e$ from both sides is an equivalence and that is equipped with isomorphism $\varphi:ee \ra e$.
 In the traditional way, a unit is an object equipped with left and right constraints (i.e. the isomorphisms $\gotikl_X:eX \ra X$ and $\gotikr_X:Xe \ra X$) satisfying some compatibility conditions.
 In \cite{MR2388233}, Kock analyzes these two definitions of units in a monoidal category.
 He calls the units defined as cancellable idempotent objects \emph{Saavedra units}, and the units extracted from the definition of bicategories with one object \emph{classical units}.
 He shows that these two notions of units are equivalent and the category they form is contractible.

-In a subsequent work \cite{joyal-kock-2009}, Joyal and Kock carry out the discussion for units of monoidal categories to units of monoidal 2-categories.
+In a subsequent work \cite{MR3035770}, Joyal and Kock carry out the discussion for units of monoidal categories to units of monoidal 2-categories.
 They give an alternative definition to the notion of classical unit in monoidal 2-categories.
 In this classical notion a unit is an object equipped with left and right constraints which are weakly invertible 1-morphisms and with a 2-isomorphism between the left and the right constraints.
-These data are required to satisfy certain conditions (see \cite[\S 6]{joyal-kock-2009}).
+These data are required to satisfy certain conditions (see \cite[\S 6]{MR3035770}).
 On the other hand, Joyal and Kock define a unit of a monoidal 2-category as an appropriate generalization of Saavedra unit.
 This is an object $e$ with the property that tensoring with $e$ from both sides is biequivalence and that is equipped with the weakly invertible morphism $\varphi:ee \ra e$.
 Throughout this paper, we call this alternative definition of unit \emph{Joyal-Kock unit}.
-In \cite{joyal-kock-2009}, Joyal and Kock show, as in the 1-categorical case, that these two notions of units are equivalent and their 2-category is contractible.
+In \cite{MR3035770}, Joyal and Kock show, as in the 1-categorical case, that these two notions of units are equivalent and their 2-category is contractible.

-The language of Saavedra units and Joyal-Kock units in the context of Picard 1- and 2-stacks is very helpful.
-Their capability of expressing units without referring to left and right constraints is very beneficial if one considers the amount of data and coherence conditions required to define Picard 1- and 2-stacks.
-There is no need of mentioning units in their definitions because the fact \textit{every object is cancellable} is part of the Picard data and these notions of units are equivalent to classical notions.
-The benefits of this economical way of defining Picard 1- and 2-stacks becomes more significant when it comes to define (2-)functors.
+The language of Saavedra units and Joyal-Kock units in the context of group-like 1- and 2-stacks is very helpful.
+Their capability of expressing units without referring to left and right constraints is very beneficial if one considers the amount of data and coherence conditions required to define group-like 1- and 2-stacks.
+There is no need of mentioning units in their definitions because the fact \textit{every object is cancellable} is part of the group-like data and these notions of units are equivalent to classical notions.
+The benefits of this economical way of defining group-like 1- and 2-stacks becomes more significant when it comes to define (2-)functors.
 With Saavedra units and Joyal-Kock units, we don't need to assume that a unit is transferred to a unit.
-It is enough to assure that the (2-)functor transfers the Picard structure to the Picard structure.
+It is enough to assure that the (2-)functor transfers the group-like structure to the group-like structure.
+Another benefit of Saavedra and Joyal-Kock units can be observed when extensions are described in terms of torsors.
+In \cite[The\'or\`eme 3.2.2]{MR1191733}, it is shown that given an extension of a discrete group $K$ by a group-like stack $\oneG$ the $\oneG$-bitorsor associated to this extension should be trivial when it is pull backed over the unit element of $K$ so that this trivialization is compatible with other torsor structures.
+However in a recent work \cite{Bertolin_Tatar}, it is noticed that this trivialization condition becomes redundant if one works with Saavedra units in case of extensions of Picard stacks or with Joyal-Kock units in the case of Picard 2-stacks.